 22. To provide strong, ongoing support for a culture of respectful and empowering messages and images about women.

 23. To support a positive and respectful view of women in advertising and other media, including the fashion industry; advocating a portrayal of a range of women's body types as healthy and normal.

 24. To ensure Victorian compulsory school curricula include the analysis of popular culture, with respect to its role and impact in creating, perpetuating or challenging gender stereotypes.

 25. Work to inform and educate the community about the social and personal impacts of exploitative and harmful material, including sexually explicit material, that presents women as objects of sexual exploitation, abuse, denigration and violence.

 26. To address sexism in the media and actively work to eradicate the negative portrayal of women, including sexist advertising.

 27. To eradicate online sexism, abuse and gender-based hate speech.

-Women and Gender Equality Policy amended by State Council on 30th June 2018.
+Women and Gender Equality Policy as amended by State Council on 20th August 2022.